favas-payspoon/ofb/README.md

 Usually a much better approach is to use API Gateway.
 It is a single entry point into the system, used to handle requests by routing them to the appropriate backend service or by invoking multiple backend services and [aggregating the results](http://techblog.netflix.com/2013/01/optimizing-netflix-api.html).
 Also, it can be used for authentication, insights, stress and canary testing, service migration, static response handling, active traffic management.

 Netflix opensourced [such an edge service](http://techblog.netflix.com/2013/06/announcing-zuul-edge-service-in-cloud.html), and now with Spring Cloud we can enable it with one `@EnableZuulProxy` annotation.
-In this project, I use Zuul to store static content (ui application) and to route requests to appropriate microservices.

-That means all requests starting with `/notifications` will be routed to Notification service.
-There is no hardcoded address, as you can see.
-Zuul uses [Service discovery](https://github.com/sqshq/PiggyMetrics/blob/master/README.md#service-discovery) mechanism to locate Notification service instances and also [Circuit Breaker and Load Balancer](https://github.com/sqshq/PiggyMetrics/blob/master/README.md#http-client-load-balancer-and-circuit-breaker), described below.

 ### Service discovery

 Another commonly known architecture pattern is Service discovery.
 It allows automatic detection of network locations for service instances, which could have dynamically assigned addresses because of auto-scaling, failures and upgrades.

 The key part of Service discovery is Registry.
-I use Netflix Eureka in this project.
 Eureka is a good example of the client-side discovery pattern, when client is responsible for determining locations of available service instances (using Registry server) and load balancing requests across them.

 With Spring Boot, you can easily build Eureka Registry with `spring-cloud-starter-eureka-server` dependency, `@EnableEurekaServer` annotation and simple configuration properties.

 Now, on application startup, it will register with Eureka Server and provide meta-data, such as host and port, health indicator URL, home page etc. Eureka receives heartbeat messages from each instance belonging to a service.
 If the heartbeat fails over a configurable timetable, the instance will be removed from the registry.

-Also, Eureka provides a simple interface, where you can track running services and a number of available instances: `http://localhost:8761`
+Also, Eureka provides a simple interface, where you can track running services and a number of available instances.

 ### Load balancer, Circuit breaker and Http client